optimumimagephotobooth-rgb/intentia-assurance-/intake/pdr-freeze-confirmation-email.md

 ---

-Please confirm that the information and materials provided accurately reflect the decision to commission [Programme Name] as understood at the time the decision was made.
+Please confirm that the information provided accurately reflects the programme decision as understood at the time the decision was made.

-Once confirmed, the record will be frozen and no changes can be made.
-Any corrections would require a new record.
+Upon confirmation, the Programme Decision Record will be frozen and no changes can be made.
+Any corrections or additions would require a new record.

+Please reply to confirm.

 ---

-**This email is the freeze lever.
-Do not customise it per client.**
+**This email is:**
+- neutral
+- procedural
+- non-negotiable

+**It is the press trigger.**